Data center: High availability

-Various metrics exist for measuring the data-availability that results from data-center availability beyond 95% uptime, with the top of the scale counting how many "nines" can be placed after "99%".
+Various metrics exist for measuring the data-availability that results from data-center availability beyond 95% uptime, with the top of the scale counting how many nines can be placed after 99%.

 Modularity and flexibility

 Modularity and flexibility are key elements in allowing for a data center to grow and change over time.
 Data center modules are pre-engineered, standardized building blocks that can be easily configured and moved as needed.

 A modular data center may consist of data center equipment contained within shipping containers or similar portable containers.
 Components of the data center can be prefabricated and standardized which facilitates moving if needed.

-Environmental control

-Temperature and humidity are controlled via: